akl5/PackTrack/README.md

 ## **What Is the Motivation Behind the Project?:**
 When it comes to applying to co-ops, it is difficult to learn more about nuanced topics of a job placement such as work culture, team environment, and skills learned on the job just from the generic application description that includes standard work hours, average salary, and responsibilities.
+As students, we want to find environments where our strengths can shine and ideal spaces where we can work on our weaknesses to improve our professional experiences.